 In Provence, the ‘thirteen desserts’ are intimately associated with the Christmas festivities.
 But what are they, exactly?

 Learning French in France also means enjoying the gastronomy.
 During this month of October, the twenty-eighth edition of the famous Taste Week takes place.

 September is not just about the wine harvest.
 In France, this time of year is also associated with an enduring ritual: the return to school.
 On 4 September, after a well-earned two-month break, primary and secondary school pupils – more than 13 million of them in total – cheerfully returned to class with a spring in their step.

 The twelfth of August will mark a particularly important day for the future of humanity: International Youth Day

 A symbol of the gastronomic heritage of the South of France : the herbs of Provence !

 Every country has its own regional languages.
 At a time of globalisation it is important, if we want to hold on to our identity, that we do not forget our roots.

-My name is Mark Antony’s tribute to Julius Caesar and means ‘the month of Julius’.
-I symbolise the beginning of the big school holiday, long journeys south, suntan oil, parasols, the beach and lounging around.
-I am associated with a national holiday and the Tour de France cycle race.
+My name is a tribute from Mark Antony to Julius Caesar and means "the month of Julius".
+I symbolize the beginning of the great school holidays, the beach and idleness.

 “C’est la vie”, “Comme ci, comme ça”, “Déjà-vu” – just a few of the typically French expressions well known throughout the world